 is a world-class dog trainer and animal welfare advocate who lives with his wife and children in New Zealand.

 This method, which I highly recommend, comes from Daniel Abdelnoor, known as "Doggy Dan", an experienced professional dog trainer and animal rights advocate based in Auckland, New Zealand.
 No matter where in the world you're based, you can learn from Doggy Dan through his website, TheOnlineDogTrainer.com, where he provides tools and tips for dog obedience training that can work for dogs of all ages, sizes, and breeds.

-The secret to Doggy Dan's success is in showing you how to establish a bond with your pup so that he trusts you and ultimately makes the choice to obey.
+The secret to Dan's success is in showing you how to establish a bond with your pup so that he trusts you and ultimately makes the choice to listen to you.
 With his exclusive training methods you can get your dog to listen and come every time you call, stop barking at people, animals or objects, stop exhibiting aggressive behavior, and learn to walk calmly on a leash—as well as many other behavior and training issues.
 Why?
 Because at the core of Dan's program are five exercises also known as "The 5 Golden Rules" which establish you as the respected leader which allows your dog to calm down and happily assume the role of loyal follower.